 Nolwazi Mjwara is a communications consultant at the United Nations Educational, Scientific and Cultural Organization (UNESCO) in Paris, France.
 She has previously held roles in social media and communications at the World Association of Newspapers and News Publishers and UNICEF.
 Nolwazi holds a Bachelor of Social Science from the University of Cape Town, a Bachelor of Arts from the University of the Witwatersrand and a Master of Arts specializing in communications from the American University of Paris.

 Sue Phillips has spent more than three decades in senior leadership posts in media and public affairs.
 At the Canadian Broadcasting Corporation, she held senior production roles in London, Moscow, Rome and Washington before serving as CBC’s London Bureau Chief.
 At Al Jazeera, she worked as London Bureau Chief and then as Director of Foreign Bureaux.
-She has held senior leadership positions at News World International, the Doha Film Institute and the new National Museum of Qatar.
-In Kazakhstan, she produced the first Eurasia Media Forum, which celebrated its 19th anniversary in 2019.
-An active philanthropist and conservationist, Sue is a Patron of the Borneo Nature Foundation and a founding Director and Trustee of the Frontline Club in London.
+She held senior positions at News World International, the Doha Film Institute and the National Museum of Qatar.
+Sue is a Patron of the Borneo Nature Foundation and a founding Director and Trustee of the Frontline Club in London.

-News Decoder is advised by a committee of experts in media, education, finance and not-for-profit strategy.
-Here are their profiles:
+News Decoder is advised by a committee of experts in media, education, finance and nonprofit strategy.

 Tim Agnew has more than 30 years of experience in commercial finance and economic development.
 He is a principal of Masthead Venture Partners, a Cambridge, Massachusetts venture capital firm, and serves on the boards of the Maine Venture Fund and CEI Community Ventures.
 Before joining Masthead, he was chief executive officer of the Finance Authority of Maine.